Understanding the Spike in Suicides for Pennsylvania Prison Inmates

 Currently, there is not enough being done to reduce prison suicide rates.
 The Department of Corrections recently hired Lindsey Hayes, a prison suicide expert, to improve policies and practices.
 However, there are thousands of inmates who are not receiving the proper support and need suicide prevention immediately.

-Nancy Winkler, a partner at Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, understands the need for suicide prevention for Pennsylvania inmates and the need for improvement in policies and practices.
+Nancy Winkler, a partner at Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., understands the need for suicide prevention for Pennsylvania inmates and the need for improvement in policies and practices.
 She is currently representing the family of Christopher Gilchrist, who committed suicide at Graterford while he was supposed to be on one on one suicide watch.

 According to Winkler, “Officers at Graterford had information that Chris was in imminent danger of harming himself, of trying to kill himself, yet they chose to ignore it all.”
 Christopher’s story demonstrates how prisons need to do more to protect inmates.